beinteractive/Uween/README.md

 ### Simple & Lightweight

 Uween is super simple.
-Core system is 100 lines code.
+Core system (`Tween.cs`) is about 100 lines code.
 Simple is powerful.

 ### Easy to use